 These can often cost you hundreds or potentially even thousands of dollars.
 While you don’t need them right as you start, you should begin to improve your quality as you start to grow.

 So now that you’re aware of the pros and cons of each when it comes to making money, which is better?

 Well, it is tough to nail down a solid answer.
 Both mediums are incredible for sharing content and the right choice depends on how comfortable you are in front of a camera, the type of equipment you have and the type of content you want to create.

 If we are forced to pick one, we would probably have to go with vlogging, as video content often offers greater potential to reach more eyes.

 Video has an entertainment factor and with the shortening attention spans of people, many would rather watch a video than read an article.

 Now that isn’t to say blogging is bad by any means, as both can make you a ton of money if done correctly.
-In reality, you should consider doing both or at least try both out and see which you feel more comfortable with and fit your skills.
+But, in reality, you should consider doing both or at least try both out and see which you feel more comfortable with and fit your skills.